img

 Explore Key Changes in CMS-HCC Version 28: Implications for Healthcare Providers

 CMS-HCC Version 28 introduces several crucial changes that medical professionals must comprehend in order to navigate the evolving landscape of risk adjustment.
 The number of HCC categories has expanded significantly from 86 to 115, allowing for a more nuanced classification of health conditions.
 This increase necessitates a heightened focus on accurately documenting patients with multiple chronic conditions, as these individuals typically require more complex care management.
 The transition to CMS-HCC Version 28 will gradually be implemented over three years, with 67% of risk scores expected to be calculated using this new model by 2025.
 This phased approach underscores the importance of preparation and adaptation among healthcare providers.
 Notably, some common conditions will no longer map to a payment HCC according to CMS-HCC Version 28, which could adversely affect Risk Adjustment Factor (RAF) scores.
+For example, the overall V28 Disease Coefficient Risk Score for a community, non-dual beneficiary aged 70-74 years is estimated at 0.185, emphasizing the necessity for accurate documentation practices.

 Expert analysis highlights that investing in technologies, such as advanced NLP tools, that improve the accuracy and efficiency of processing large volumes of clinical documents will be vital for Medicare Advantage Organizations (MAOs) and other stakeholders in managing their risk adjustment programs effectively.
 These tools can assist in consolidating patient data, enhancing workflows through automated data extraction and analysis, and minimizing human error, ultimately resulting in improved HCC classification accuracy and optimized Medicare Advantage funding.

-As medical organizations adjust to these changes, case studies show that those who invest in advanced classification technologies, including Inferscience’s HCCs Assistant, are better positioned to navigate the complexities of the transition and maintain strong risk adjustment programs.
+As medical organizations adjust to these changes, case studies show that those who invest in advanced classification technologies, including Inferscience’s Claims Assistant, are better positioned to navigate the complexities of the transition and maintain strong risk adjustment programs.
 For instance, the case study named ‘Challenges in Managing HCC Model Transition’ demonstrates how a medical organization effectively adopted new classification technologies to tackle the variations in HCC classifications and RAF scores, ultimately enhancing their risk adjustment results in the context of CMS-HCC Version 28.
 Understanding these changes is essential for ensuring compliance and optimizing reimbursement strategies in the face of evolving CMS guidelines.
 CFOs may have concerns regarding the transition to Version 28 and the integration of NLP tools; addressing these through targeted FAQs can provide clarity and support informed decision-making.

 Implement Best Practices for HCC Coding Under Version 28: Strategies for Success